 Step 4: Dismissal Review Hearing.
 The faculty member may request a dismissal review hearing within 7 days of the vice president's response in step 3 above.
 A Dismissal Review Committee will be established within 10 days of the faculty's request for the dismissal hearing.
 If there is more than one faculty member being dismissed they may each request a separate hearing.
-The committee will convene within 10 days after the Dismissal Review Committee is to hold a hearing to allow the affected professor an opportunity to present his or her case to a committee appointed in part by the administration, faculty, and student body.
+The committee will convene within 10 days after the Dismissal Review Committee has been established.
+The general duty of the Dismissal Review Committee is to hold a hearing to allow the affected professor an opportunity to present his or her case to a committee appointed in part by the administration, faculty, and student body.
 The specific responsibilities of the committee will be to:

-- Review the case of the proposed dismissal; - Attend the committee meetings; - Hear testimony from all interested parties, including but not limited to other - professors and students, and to review any evidence offered by same; and - To arrive at its recommendation in conference on the basis of the hearing and other reviewed documents.
+- Review the case of the proposed dismissal; - Attend the committee meetings; - · Hear testimony from all interested parties, including but not limited to other - professors and students, and to review any evidence offered by same; and - To arrive at its recommendation in conference on the basis of the hearing and other reviewed documents.
 As soon as reasonably practicable, but in no event longer than 30 days after the conclusion of the formal hearing, the committee will present its written recommendation(s) to the President, the affected professor, and the Board of Trustees.